Advice. It’s the perfect thing for that troubled person in your life who’s making the wrong decisions.

-What is great advice in the first place?
+What is brilliant advice in the first place?

-Having a dialogue is one thing, but handing out advice that you yourself should be practicing?
+Having a dialogue is one thing, but handing out advice that you yourself should practice?
 That’s a touchy matter.
-We all have things to work on and we’re trying to handle them the way we see best, but commenting on someone else’s baggage when we’re carrying our own can make us appear as though we feel superior (and let’s be honest — when we’re handing out advice we’re almost always thinking we’ve got the magical solution to all their problems so we in fact are feeling superior).
+We all have things to work on and we’re trying to handle them the way we see best.

 It Can Enable Or Disable

 People need to be lifted up, encouraged, and believed in.
-You may feel that you’re doing this by giving advice, but think about what the person must be hearing.
-You’re telling them what they should be doing and how they should be doing it.
+You may feel that you’re doing this by giving advice, but think about what the person heard.
+You’re telling them what they should do and how they should do it.

-We all want to be successful in life, but many of us don’t know that we’re capable of it.
-We believe we have limits, and until we push ourselves beyond them we’ll never know what we’re truly capable of.
+Most of us want to be successful in life, but many of us don’t know that we’re capable of it.
+We believe we have limits, and until we push ourselves beyond them, we’ll never know what we’re truly capable of.